TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab4.md

 You can start with test cases for duplicate and missing definitions.
 Similar to your syntax test cases, you can pair up positive (`0 errors`) and negative test cases.
-For duplicate definitions, we expect errors an the definitions with the same name.
+For duplicate definitions, we expect errors on the definitions with the same name.

 The number of errors can be hard to predict, because errors sometimes cascade.
 Therefore, if you expect any errors, you should use the `>= 1 errors` expectation, even if you expect a specific